microsoft/Azure-Kinect-Samples/opencv-kinfu-samples/README.md

 The Azure Kinect - OpenCV KinectFusion sample shows how to use the Azure Kinect SDK with the KinectFusion from opencv_contrib's rgbd module (https://github.com/opencv/opencv_contrib/tree/master/modules/rgbd).
 This sample demonstrates how to feed calibration and undistorted depth images from Azure Kinect to the OpenCV's KinectFusion module.
 We render live KinectFusion results and generate fused point cloud as ply when user exits application.

 The sample requires user having OpenCV/OpenCV_Contrib/VTK installed.

+## For Windows

 The following steps are tested on Windows with OpenCV 4.1.0 (user should configure the right path of OpenCV dependencies):
 - Download and install opencv-4.1.0 from https://opencv.org/releases/ (e.g. on windows, download the opencv-4.1.0-vc14_vc15.exe, and extract contents), then, copy opencv\build\include\* to the opencv-kinfu-samples\extern\opencv-4.1.0\include\* (please create extern directory and subdirectories accordingly).
 - Download opencv_contrib-4.1.0 source from https://github.com/opencv/opencv_contrib/releases and extract contents, then copy opencv_contrib-4.1.0\modules\rgbd\include\* to extern\opencv_contrib-4.1.0\modules\rgbd\include\*, and copy opencv_contrib-4.1.0\modules\viz\include\* to extern\opencv_contrib-4.1\modules\viz\include\*.
 - Download VTK-8.2.0 from https://vtk.org/download/ and build the source accordingly.